ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Integration and Matching Pipeline

 \paragraph{Offline preprocessing (per dataset).} Before queries arrive, ConStruM builds the two reusable intermediate data structures summarized in Section~\ref{sec:overview-instantiation}: the \textbf{context tree} (Section~\ref{sec:tree}) and the \textbf{global similarity hypergraph} (Section~\ref{sec:group}).
 In our implementation we also cache embeddings and build an index over target columns, which supports both candidate retrieval and similarity-based group materialization.

 \paragraph{Online matching (for one source column).} \begin{description} \item[Upstream matcher (external).]
 Produce a shortlist \(C_0\subseteq T\) for \(s\).
 This step is not part of ConStruM.
 In our implementation, \(C_0\) is obtained by embedding retrieval (top-\(k\) targets by cosine similarity to \(s\)'s text metadata).
-More generally, \(C_0\) can come from ReMatch-style retrieval~\cite{sheetrit2024rematch} or from Matchmaker-style pipelines that combine retrieval with an LLM shortlist~\cite{seedat2024matchmaker}.
+More generally, \(C_0\) can come from ReMatch-style retrieval~\cite{sheetrit2024rematch} or from Matchmaker~\cite{seedat2024matchmaker}.

 \item[ConStruM add-on.]
-Given \(s\) and \(C_0\), ConStruM augments the final choice step: \begin{enumerate} \item \textbf{(Optional) Expand the working set.} Form a small candidate set \(C\) by adding a capped number of near-duplicate neighbors of strong candidates under a thresholded similarity rule (\(\tau\)). \item \textbf{Retrieve context packs.} Query the context tree to obtain a compact context pack for \(s\) and for each \(t\in C\) (column-to-root lineage summaries plus selected relation snippets). \item \textbf{Add source-side contrast cues.} Materialize a small confusable group around \(s\) in the source schema and generate a short differentiation block (empty if no such group exists). \item \textbf{Add candidate-side contrast cues.} Use the target-side similarity hypergraph to materialize confusable groups within \(C\) and generate short differentiation blocks for all non-singleton groups (empty if no such groups exist). \item \textbf{Final LLM call.} Assemble one prompt containing the source metadata+context (plus any source differentiation block), each candidate’s metadata+context, and any candidate differentiation blocks; the LLM selects one target \(t\in C\). \end{enumerate} \end{description}
+Given \(s\) and \(C_0\), ConStruM augments the final choice step: \begin{enumerate} \item \textbf{(Optional) Expand the working set.} Form a small candidate set \(C\) by adding a capped number of highly similar neighbors of strong candidates under a thresholded similarity rule (\(\tau\)). \item \textbf{Retrieve context packs.} Query the context tree to obtain a compact context pack for \(s\) and for each \(t\in C\) (column-to-root lineage summaries plus optional local relation snippets). \item \textbf{Add source-side contrast cues.} Materialize a small confusable group around \(s\) in the source schema and generate a short differentiation block (empty if no such group exists). \item \textbf{Add candidate-side contrast cues.} Use the target-side similarity hypergraph to materialize confusable groups within \(C\) and generate short differentiation blocks for all non-singleton groups (empty if no such groups exist). \item \textbf{Final LLM call.} Assemble one prompt containing the source metadata+context (plus any source differentiation block), each candidate’s metadata+context, and any candidate differentiation blocks; the LLM selects one target \(t\in C\). \end{enumerate} \end{description}

 \paragraph{Example (abbreviated final prompt).} \begin{quote} \ttfamily